pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-fundamentals-part-two/index.md

 ## Coming Up Next

 So, that was pretty quick.
 But I only talked about GKE.
 What about other cloud providers?
-Yeah, those work too.
+Yeah, those work, too.
 And yes, it's also fairly quick.
-Now that I've explained the basics of Kubernetes and what managed Kubernetes is, things will get more practical -- tune in next time for deploying to EKS!
+Now that I've explained the basics of Kubernetes and what managed Kubernetes is, things will get more practical&mdash;tune in next time for deploying to EKS!